 Reduced Vulnerability:

-- Panic buttons can reduce vulnerability in situations where immediate assistance is required, such as during a car breakdown on a deserted road or a security breach in a public space.
+- Panic buttons can reduce vulnerability when immediate assistance is required, such as during a car breakdown on a deserted road or a security breach in a public space.

 -